Online, Evening, Full-time, Part-time

 - Work independently and show initiative for achieving goals.

-- Comply with internal policies, and legislation and other external requirements for the business.
+- Comply with internal policies and legislation and other external requirements for business.

-Students may also move onto further learning in the fields of business streams (accountancy, banking, management, human resource management, marketing, self-employment).
+You may also move onto further learning in the fields of business streams (accountancy, banking, management, human resource management, marketing and self-employment).

 - NCEA [Level 2], or